Ramasheesh/Dr_N_Hasan_of_clinic/client/README.md

-# Neha Clinic Web App
+# Health Care Center Web App

 This is a web application for a heart clinic where users can book appointments and get details about the clinic and doctors.